btmartin721/pbs_scripts/README.md

 The file structure is intended for the Uark AHPCC machine, so you might have to mess around with script to suit your needs.

+## bfd.pbs

+This script runs Bayes Factor Delimitation (BFD*).
+You'll probably need to change the number of threads and queue information depending on your HPC machine.

+There is a sed command to change BFD's root directory in the PBS script so you can use it for multiple runs easily.